 \section{Conclusion}

-Since obtaining widespread commercial availability around a decade ago, voice assistants have slowly become a part of many people's daily lives.
-In some cases this integration has come naturally and invisibly, but others have brought with them friction and generated ethical concerns around how these devices should operate.
-In this paper we present the results of a literature review on these ethical concerns across over 117 research papers, providing an overview that consolidates work done by the community.
-Beyond this we highlight areas of consensus, disagreement, and gaps in the body of knowledge that can guide future research.
-Finally, we consider the distribution of approaches and methods across the field, noting how some concerns like privacy were much more likely to be operationalised for quantitative research than others like accessibility, and that the people who are studied when researching these ethical concerns are overwhelmingly from North America and Europe.
-We therefore outline key areas to be addressed by future work in the field, such as widening participation and revisiting early results from a contemporary perspective, with the hope of making the VAs of the future more equitable and inclusive.
+We systematically reviewed 117 research papers on ethical concerns with VAs, consolidating the incredible work done by the community.
+We highlight areas of consensus, disagreement, and gaps in the body of knowledge that can guide future research, and consider the distribution of approaches and methods across the field.
+Our findings show that some concerns like privacy were much more likely to be operationalised for quantitative research than others like accessibility, and that the people participating in these studies are overwhelmingly from North America and Europe.
+We outline key areas to be addressed by future work, such as widening participation and revisiting early results from a contemporary perspective, with the hope of making future VAs more equitable and inclusive.